imsweb/django-chromepdf/README.md

 CHROMEPDF = {
     'CHROME_PATH': r'C:\Program Files (x86)\Google\...\chrome.exe',
+    'CHROME_ARGS': [], # Optional list of command-line argument strings to pass to Chrome when rendering a PDF.
     'CHROMEDRIVER_PATH': None, # will rely on downloads instead 'CHROMEDRIVER_DOWNLOADS': True, # automatically download the correct chromedriver for the chrome path 'PDF_KWARGS': {